 Of course, a skilled finisher must know how to apply pressure to achieve a smooth finish on a linen or cotton.
 But a smooth, soft, hand finish, that minimizes the possibility of shine, seam, flap or button impressions, and puckered seams, best defines the finest professional finishing.

-If you’re looking for validation of this point of view, just broach the subject of “pressing or steaming by a dry cleaner” with any bespoke tailor and watch their blood pressure rise.
+If you’re looking for validation of this point of view, just broach the subject of “pressing" or "steaming" by a dry cleaner with any bespoke tailor and watch their blood pressure rise.

 And make sure you bring along a portable defibrillator.